 The City will maintain a written code of standards of conduct governing the performance of their employees engaged in the awarding and administration of contracts.
-No employee, officer or agent of the City shall participate in selection or in the awarding or administration of a contract supported by involved (such a conflict would arise when: the employee, officer, or agent, or any member of his immediate family, his partner, or an organization which employs, or is about to employ, any of the above, has a financial or other interest in the firm selected for award).
+No employee, officer or agent of the City shall participate in selection or in the awarding or administration of a contract supported by federal funds if a conflict of interest real or apparent would be involved (such a conflict would arise when: the employee, officer, or agent, or any member of his immediate family, his partner, or an organization which employs, or is about to employ, any of the above, has a financial or other interest in the firm selected for award).